See Worldwide VoD

 What makes this proposal more dangerous is that the incentives for the industry are poor and lead in the wrong direction.
 They have no desire for large costs, but would benefit vastly from acquiring user data.

 If the government wants to have Age Verification in place, it must mandate a system that increases the privacy and safety of end users, since the users will be compelled to use Age Verification tools.
-Also, any and all Age Verification solutions must not
+Also, any and all Age Verification solutions

-make Britain's cybersecurity worse overall, e.g. by building databases of the nation's porn-surfing habits which might later appear on Wikileaks.
+must not make Britain's cybersecurity worse overall, e.g. by building databases of the nation's porn-surfing habits which might later appear on Wikileaks.

-The Digital Economy Bill's impact on privacy of users should, in human rights law, be properly spelled out (" in accordance
+The Digital Economy Bill's impact on privacy of users should, in human rights law, be properly spelled out ("

-") and be designed to minimise the impacts on people (necessary and proportionate).
+in accordance with the law ") and be designed to minimise the impacts on people (necessary and proportionate).
 Thus failure to provide protections places the entire system under threat of potential legal challenges.

 User data in these systems will be especially sensitive, being linked to private sexual preferences and potentially impacting particularly badly on sexual minorities if it goes wrong, through data breaches or simple chilling effects.
 This data is